Royal Parks Half Marathon 2022

 3.5 The Participant agrees to abide by the rules, instructions and regulations published and displayed from time to time by the Event Organisers or given on the day of the Event by race marshals, officials and police.

-3.6 The Event Organisers will provide five drink stations at approximately equal distances on the race route as well as the finish.
+3.6 The Event Organisers will provide drink stations on the race route as well as the finish.

 3.7 Running times at the Event can only be recorded by digital timing chip located on the back of the numbered race bib.